This article will provide an in-depth breakdown of the college application deadline, an essential yet often overlooked factor in applying.

 The early action option is excellent for students who want an early admission decision, as they don’t need to wait as long for it to come out.
 Getting a decision earlier also gives students more time to make adjustments and decisions.

-After all, students who apply for early action aren’t required to make a response until May 1st of the following year, which is the deadline for national college decisions of applicants.
+After all, students who apply for early action aren’t required to respond until May 1st of the following year, which is the deadline for national college decisions of applicants.
 Therefore, this option gives students much more time to make their final decisions.

 Another unique feature of early action applications is deferment.
 A deferred application is one that didn’t get accepted during the early application round, but colleges will reconsider it along with the applications submitted during the regular period.